ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

     - I hide the following directories from the "Places" panel: `Music`, `Pictures` and `Videos`
     - I add these directories to the "Places" panel: `pCloudDrive`, `pCloudLocalLevi`, `ComputerStuff`, `ResearchProjects` and `Uiowa`.
 I also add any current project and class directories for easy access.
     - In "Configure Toolbars" I search for "Up" in "Available actions" and add it to "Current Actions" and then move it to the top.
+    - In "Configure Dolphin" in the "Startup" tab:
+        - I change the default startup location to `/home/$USER/Downloads` (you will need to replace $USER with your username)
+        - I also unselect the "Open new folders in tabs" this is because it doesn't work well with multiple virtual desktops
 - Gwenview (an Image Viewer)
     - "Configure Keyboard Shortcuts"
         - "Open Containing Folder" select "Custom" enter the Keyboard shortcut of `ctrl+e, ctrl+e`